School Psychology (Ed.S.)

 - Focus on Anti-Racist/Anti-Blackness work in the schools

-Please gather the required documents below and have them ready to upload to the Program application:
+Please gather the required program-specific documents below and have them ready to upload to the Interfolio program application.

 Write a separate personal statement responding to each of the following two prompts; the 3rd one is optional.
 Please type the question at the top of the document and format with double-spacing, 12-point font and at least 1-inch margins.
 Use a maximum of 2 pages for your answer to each prompt.
 Keep in mind that we consider these statements representative of the quality of your potential work in the program.